 Studying with us is exactly the same as studying at a secondary school as we follow the VCE Drama Study Design.
 Results and reports are sent to the individual student’s home school for ATAR score calculation.

-This class in 3 hours on a Wednesday night and will count as one of your school subjects meaning you either get a subject worth of spare periods or the opportunity to study an extra subject while at school.
+This class in 3 hours on a Thursday night (and some Mondays) and will count as one of your school subjects, meaning you either get a subject worth of spare periods or the opportunity to study an extra subject while at school.

 There are no pre-requisites for entry into Units 1, 2 and 3 but students must undertake Unit 3 prior to the undertaking of Unit 4.